joeybose/BlackMagicDesign/README.md

 cd BMD_text/runs/
 bash resample.sh
 ```
+### Graph Experiments
+cd BMD_graph/
+You will have to train the target model first on each dataset using main_graph_classifier.py
+python main_graph_classifier.py --dataset cora --gpu 0 --self-loop

+After use any of the sample commands to reproduce table results

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.